 “WHAT?!!!
 What did you do with my passport for TWO WHOLE WEEKS?!”

 This was their explanation….

 Well, ok, why didn’t they start the Kazakhstan visa before?!
-As it turns out, when you apply for a double entry to Kazakhstan, you can only apply for it AFTER you’ve been approved a Russian visa (or from another bordering country) because they want proof that you will leave (uhh, sounds stupid to me since it is the same thing as just entering once… but anyways…).
+As it turns out, when you apply for a double-entry to Kazakhstan, you can only apply for it AFTER you’ve been approved a Russian visa (or from another bordering country) because they want proof that you will leave (uhh, sounds stupid to me since it is the same thing as just entering once… but anyway…).

 Luckily, the Visa Machine did their work and managed to get my Kazakhstan visa to get processed before the Russian one.
 I just wished they had informed me before.

 Now, everything had to go PERFECTLY, or else, I ran the chance to not get my passport back before my flight to the US (which obviously wouldn’t happen without a passport).